beau-nguyen/Matplotlib/README.md

+## Matplotlib Project—Pyber Company
+The purchase of this project is to offer data-backed guidance on new opportunities for market differentiation.
+The company name is Pyber, a ride sharing company similar to Uber and Lyft.
+I have been given access to the company’s compete record sets of rides.
+The data sets contain information about every active driver and historic ride, including details like city, driver count, individuals’ fares and city type.

+# Methods Used
+•	Data Visualization
+•	Bubble Chart
+•	Pie Chart
+•	Calculation

+# Technologies
+•	Python
+•	Pandas
+•	Jupyter
+•	Excel
+•	NumPy
+•	Matplotlib

-# Matplotlib
+# Project Description

-Option 1: Pyber
-he ride sharing bonanza continues!
-Seeing the success of notable players like Uber and Lyft, you've decided to join a fledgling ride sharing company of your own.
-In your latest capacity, you'll be acting as Chief Data Strategist for the company.
-In this role, you'll be expected to offer data-backed guidance on new opportunities for market differentiation.

-You've since been given access to the company's complete recordset of rides.
-This contains information about every active driver and historic ride, including details like city, driver count, individual fares, and city type.
+I have been given access to the company’s compete record sets of rides.
+The data sets contain information about every active driver and historic ride, including details like city, driver count, individuals’ fares and city type.

-Your objective is to build a Bubble Plot that showcases the relationship between four key variables:

-Average Fare ($) Per City
-Total Number of Rides Per City
-Total Number of Drivers Per City
-City Type (Urban, Suburban, Rural)

-In addition, you will be expected to produce the following three pie charts:

-% of Total Fares by City Type
-% of Total Rides by City Type
-% of Total Drivers by City Type

-As final considerations:

-You must use the Pandas Library and the Jupyter Notebook.
-You must use the Matplotlib library.
-You must include a written description of three observable trends based on the data.
-You must use proper labeling of your plots, including aspects like: Plot Titles, Axes Labels, Legend Labels, Wedge Percentages, and Wedge Labels.
-Remember when making your plots to consider aesthetics!

-You must stick to the Pyber color scheme (Gold, SkyBlue, and Coral) in producing your plot and pie charts.
-When making your Bubble Plot, experiment with effects like alpha, edgecolor, and linewidths.
-When making your Pie Chart, experiment with effects like shadow, startangle, and explosion.

-See Starter Workbook for a reference on expected format.
+Two data sets: ‘city_data.csv’ and ‘ride_data.csv’
+•	Urban has the most Pyber rides compare to suburban and rural areas
+•	If Pyber driver want to make more money per fare they should work in the urban area